-Master of Arts,

-Master of Arts in the Teaching of History, and Doctor of Philosophy
+Master of Arts, Master of Arts in the Teaching of History, and Doctor of Philosophy

-Baccalaureate Field Applicants must have either an undergraduate major in history or a minimum of 16 semester hours in history.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.
-A GPA of 3.50/4.00 is recommended.

-Tests Required GRE General.
-A score of 550 on the verbal portion of the test is the minimum recommended.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).
+- Baccalaureate Field Applicants must have either an undergraduate major in history or a minimum of 16 semester hours in history. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.
+A GPA of 3.50/4.00 is recommended - Tests Required GRE General.
+A score of 550 on the verbal portion of the test is the minimum recommended. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new

+- Internet-based TOEFL).

-Letters of Recommendation Three required, from former professors.
+- Letters of Recommendation Three required, from former professors for the MA and PhD, preferably from former professors for the MAT.

+- Personal Statement Required.

-Writing Sample Required.
+- Writing Sample Required.

-Nondegree Applicants Rarely accepted.
-Nondegree applicants must submit all credentials and meet the same admission requirements as degree applicants.
-Nondegree students may not take individual study courses.
+- Other Requirements For Master of Arts in the Teaching of History applicants, the Basic Skills Test must be passed prior to applying for admission to the program.